The Soup Kitchen Knows we Are Coming!

 By 2015, the club had another spoon for its collection.
 Not content with simply having a list of high draft selections acquired from their own poor performance, Carlton even went hunting for high draft selections from other clubs.
 In some cases, Carlton traded for the players but in others, they agreed to pay the balance of generous contracts to high draft selections who were underperforming.
 Carlton's strategy could be likened to employing recruits on the basis of the school they came from rather than what they had actually achieved.
 It was all label and no substance, which perhaps reflected the decades of elitism that had shaped the club's culture.

 In 2018, Carlton claimed another spoon and seemed to have actually regressed from where it was in 2003.
-The main difference, of course, was that in 2018 they had 17 first round draft picks on their list.
+The main difference, of course, was that in 2018 they had 17 first round draft picks on their list - by far the most of any club in the league.
 Whereas most clubs put a time span of 5 years between claiming a spoon and when they think a premiership is possible, Carlton spent 15 years working out ways to grow its spoon collection and get more first round draft picks.
 Despite having 17 first round draft picks and the first pick in the 2018 draft, Carlton still asked the AFL for priority picks and/or special assistance to gain the achievement that it was incapable of delivering on its own.

 Carlton’s theme song includes the line “we’re the team that never let’s you down.”
 It also includes the lines,

 For much of its history, the lyrics seemed to refer to Carlton not letting the club’s fans down, particularly after raiding other clubs for their best players.
 In more recent years, however, the lyrics seem to refer to Carlton not letting fans other club’s down by winning games, particularly after claiming first round draft selections who lay down with their arses in the air.
 Indeed, spoons well used.